 According to the UK’s Charity Commission, there are currently more than 216,000 charities registered in the UK.

 There are more than 7,000 in Northern Ireland, over 24,000 in Scotland and the rest are based in England and Wales.

-Raise the quality of your social media content by enabling video uploads in HD (tip: it works for photos, too).
+Raise the quality of your social media content by enabling HD videos in Facebook - with automatic uploading (tip: it works for photos, too).

 For example, if you or your business has shot some video, or employed a pro to shoot some.
 Naturally then, you want to share the video online, but when you upload it, the quality is poor.